riccardotommasini/spark-training/README.md

-# Apache Spark Standalone Cluster on Docker
+# Apache Spark Practice

+This repository is based on the Standalone Cluster on Docker and the Material Developed by the Data System Group from Tartu University.

 > The project was featured on an **[article](https://www.mongodb.com/blog/post/getting-started-with-mongodb-pyspark-and-jupyter-notebook)** at **MongoDB** official tech blog! :scream: